pfertyk/blog/content/2016-11-01-slack-integration-that-would-be-great.md

     return Response(), 200
 ```

-This will accept **POST** requests to `123.1.2.3/lumbergh` and if the text is detected in the message, our link will be returned as a response.
-As you can see, you don't need to post the message using the Slack API, since the response to this **POST** call will be automatically used as a message.
+Now every time Slack calls `123.1.2.3/lumbergh`, the program will check if the message contains the text *'it would be great'*.
+If so, a link to the image will be returned.
+Notice that you no longer need to use `api_call` here: the response with a text will be automatically converted to a new message by Slack.

-The code of your program should look something like this:
+The code of your program should look like this:

 ```python